Visyond/website-hugo/site/content/features/import-and-export.md

 ---
 title: Import And Export
-topTitle: "Cross-Compatibility with Excel And Export to PowerPoint\r"
+topTitle: "Cross-Compatibility with Excel and Export to PowerPoint\r"
 topSubTitle: >-
   Visyond was built with ease of use and flexibility in mind allowing you to import & export your spreadsheets in familiar Excel format in a few clicks.